johannes-lindgren/prettier-config/README.md

 # prettier-config
-This package provides my .prettier.config.js as an extensible shared config for JavaScript projects
+This package provides my .prettier.config.js as an extensible shared config for JavaScript projects.

+##